Last Updated on 25th October 2021 by Sophie Nadeau

 Nearby to the Paris sewer museum, you’ll find other equally interesting Parisian attractions such as the Eiffel Tower, several stunning views of the River Seine, and also some iconic Haussmannian architecture.
 For a glimpse of Art Nouveau in Paris, be sure to wander along Avenue Rapp, making sure to stop off for a snap in Square Rapp.

-Due to the ongoing health crisis, the works are planned to now be completed during some point in 2021.
-In the meanwhile, be sure to check out some of the other incredible small museums the City of Light has to offer.
+Curious to see more of the weird and wonderful that Paris has to offer?
+Then be sure to check out some of the other incredible small museums the City of Light has to offer.

 How long does it take to visit the Paris Sewer Museum?